peter-lobner/Workflow-Docs-Example/COSTA.md

 Good!
 And what does this all have to do with M\&S?
 Please let me know, what the simulation task or the simulation goal is for the specific question of interest.

 ```
+What are the local accelerations at a design element of an e-machine at external excitations using M&S?
 ```

 The more I know, the better I can support you!
 Please tell me the related simulation domain(s):

 ```
+solid mechanics, fluid dynamics
 ```

 ### 2.5 Context of Use